SLSTP-2018/shab/README.md

 same model, be aware of some oddities in the code.
 The Arduio only estimates whether or not the actuator is extended based on how long the actuators take to extend and retract (~26 seconds under no load).
-Our actuator extends for 23 seconds to prevent it from fallign off the rails of our specific setup.
+Our actuator extends for 23 seconds to prevent it from falling off the rails of our specific setup.
 You may need to adjust this number for your needs.

 Furthermore, and *very importantly*, the Arduino will write that the actuators were extended during the sampling altitudes regardless of actual deployment since it simply cannot know if deployment was successful.
-Thus, other means--such as camera--should be used to confirm linear actuator deployment.
+Thus, other means--such as a camera--should be used to confirm linear actuator deployment.